Storm Bert: Latest disruption across Tayside, Fife and Stirling as roads closed

 Roads closed as Storm Bert brings heavy snow to Perth

-The M90 at Friarton Bridge is down to one lane after a crash involving a lorry.
+The M90 at Friarton Bridge was down to one lane after a crash involving a lorry.

-Perth and Kinross Council says traffic around the Friarton Bridge is “very heavy” as Amey works to clear snow from the carriageway.

 Drivers were warned of snow on the M90 early on Saturday when the road was closed due to a crash near Bridge of Earn.

-A Police Scotland spokesperson said: “Motorists are asked to avoid the A93 Glasgow Road in Perth between Riggs and Broxden due to inclement weather causing some disruption.

-“Conditions are challenging in the area as a result of Storm Bert and we would urge people to heed warnings about whether they need to travel.”

-Additionally, there is heavy congestion at the M90 Broxed Roundabout due to a stuck vehicle.
+Additionally, there was heavy congestion at Broxden Roundabout due to a stuck vehicle.

+Glasgow Road in Perth was also closed by police due to several vehicles becoming stuck – including two lorries.

+The Stenhousemuir FC team bus was stuck at the Broxden Roundabout due to snow.

 The A93 between Blairgowrie and Braemar Road is also closed to the storm.